fr4nk3nst1ner/slackattack/README.md

 ![Alt Text](https://github.com/fr4nk3nst1ner/slackattack/blob/main/images/slack_token_demo.gif)

-You can use SlackAttack! with various command-line arguments to perform specific actions.
+You can use Slackattack with various command-line arguments to perform specific actions.
 Here's how to use each argument:

 - **Token**: You need to provide your Slack API token as an argument for authentication.
 Replace `YOUR_TOKEN` with your actual token.